akashacms/akashacms-adblock-checker/guide/index.html.md

 In `config.js` for the website:

 ```
-config.use(require('akashacms-adblock-checker'));

-config.plugin('akashacms-adblock-checker').useSelector(config, '.advert');
+config.use(require('akashacms-adblock-checker'), {
+        selector: '\".advert\"',
-config.plugin('akashacms-adblock-checker').useCodeOnBlocked(config, `
+        codeOnBlocked: `
         HTML of message to display to user
-    `);
+        `
+});
 ```

-The string passed in `useSelector` is a jQuery selector to match a wrapper `div` you add to your advertising blocks.
+The string passed in `selector` is a jQuery selector to match a wrapper `div` you add to your advertising blocks.
 See the next section for a discussion.

-The string passed in `useCodeOnBlocked` is HTML that is to be displayed to the user.
+The string passed in `codeOnBlocked` is HTML that is to be displayed to the user.
 By using a back-quote string (what ES-2015 calls a Template String) the string can include newlines for readability.
 Those newlines will be removed before passing to the partial, however.

 # Ad-Block Detection methodology